 T.S.
 Eliot (1888-1965)

 A selective list of literary criticism for the poet, playwright, and essayist T.S.
-Eliot, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+Eliot, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 introduction & biography